gilgamesh7/got-engineer-example/README.md

-# got-engineer-example
+# gpt-engineer-example
-Training repo for using get-engineer to create projects
+Training repo for using gpt-engineer to create projects